Addono/deploying-nextjs-demo/README.md

 ## Node.js Server

-Lastsly we will dive into deploying our Next.js application as a Node.js server wrapped in a container.
+Lastly we will dive into deploying our Next.js application as a Node.js server wrapped in a container.
 Containerizing a Next.js application isn't particularly difficult.
 However, as we will see there are some funny things happening when we horizontally scale our application.

-### Pre-requisites
+### Prerequisites

 We will be using a local Kubernetes cluster for this guide, provisioned by [Minikube](https://minikube.sigs.k8s.io), head over to their [documentation](https://minikube.sigs.k8s.io/docs/start/) for details on how to set it up.
 In addition, we will be using [Kubectl](https://kubernetes.io/docs/tasks/tools/) and [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/).